Skip to content

 Looking only at the casings of the tags, it is impossible to distinguish on which frequencies or protocol the tag operates.
 Especially since manufacturers often use a similar or identical type of housing for different types of RFID fobs that operate at different frequencies.
 On the outside, the tag may look very similar on the outside, but be completely different on the inside.

-How to distinguish low frequency and high frequency RFID tags ?
+How to distinguish low-frequency and high-frequency RFID tags?

 Instead of guessing at what frequency a given RFID tag works, you can x-ray its antenna.
 Literally hold the card against the lamp and shine light through it.
 Low-frequency markers (125 kHZ) are characterized by RFID antenna made of thin wire.
 But beware: this antenna usually has a large number of turns and can therefore appear to be a solid piece of metal.
 High frequency cards (13.56 MHz) have a much smaller number of thicker turns and visible gaps between these turns.